polyaxon/polyaxon/docs/integrations/gcr.md

 ## Overview

-You can easily add amany private registries to Polyaxon to pull private images and use them when scheduling your deep learning and machine learning experiments on Kubernetes using Polyaxon.
+You can easily add many private registries to Polyaxon to pull private images and use them when scheduling your deep learning and machine learning experiments on Kubernetes using Polyaxon.

 ## Add your private docker registry to the Polyaxon deployment config